sodabubblewine/sodabubblewine.github.io/README.md

 This continues my read of Durant's "Story of Philosophy" from [2025 0420 2247](#2025-0420-2247).

 Last time I cracked open the spine of this old book I had just read that "Critias was a pupil of Socrates, and an uncle of Plato".
-Critias is worth of his own story from what little I read of his history outside of what less Durant mentioned.
+Critias is worthy of his own story from what little I read of his history outside of what less Durant mentioned.
 He is also surprisingly relevant to the world we are presently faced with: the Sophists were selling aristocracy by bashing democracy and Critias ended up the very brief head of Athen's Oligarchical Party.
 There is not enough written by Durant or that I have already read as part of my work on the history of the world to deduce to what extent "democracy" was anything that existed strongly enough to even be denounced e.g. what written records we have are not even enough to make too many commitments to the stories that happen to have survived to our day.